 This upscale cocktail and lounge bar is nestled in the swanky Royal Sonesta Hotel.
-Its namesake performer, Grammy-winning trumpeter Irvin Mayfield, plays here regularly, and when he’s not in town, everyone from the trad jazz pioneers the Tuxedo Hall Jazz Band to contemporary crooners and even burlesque troupes takes the stage.
+For years, its namesake performer was Grammy-winning trumpeter Irvin Mayfield, but since his residency ended in 2016, you'll never know who might show up; everyone from the trad jazz pioneers the Tuxedo Hall Jazz Band to contemporary crooners and even burlesque troupes takes the stage.
 Most shows are free, though there’s an occasional cover for a well-known act.

 Palm Court has tucked away on the less-trafficked downriver end of Decatur Street, and as such, serves a more low-key in-the-know crowd than many overrun tourist spots.
 It’s a mellow sort of space where traditional jazz (especially piano jazz) is generally the focal point and patrons quietly enjoy Creole food and classic cocktails while the band plays.

-Just a block down Frenchmen from Snug Harbor, The Maison serves up traditional jazz alongside its dinner menu from 4-10 pm every day (it starts at 1 pm on Saturdays).
-After 10, the music shifts to brass bands, funk, rock, and occasionally national touring acts.
+Just a block down Frenchmen from Snug Harbor, The Maison serves up traditional jazz alongside its dinner menu from 4-10 p.m. every day.
+After 10 p.m., the music shifts to brass bands, funk, rock, and occasionally national touring acts.
 The food is good but the music is great, so be prepared to eat slowly and enjoy.